Skip to Content

 Crumbly dough in a bowl.

-The dough will look like crumbs, but it should be soft to the touch.
+The dough will look crumbly, but it should feel soft and hold together when pressed.

 Dough cut outs.